MohanDhakal/MohanDhakal/README.md

 - 👨🏻‍💻 I’m currently focused on improving my productivity on developement tasks;
 - 🚀 I’m currently learning and searching best practices to implement any projects in a more matured and maintainable manner;
 - 🌱 I'm currently learning personal finance.
-- 💬 Let's discuss about mobile developement, Health and Fitness, and Investment.
+- 💬 Let's discuss about mobile developement, Health and Fitness, and Personal Finance.
 I am happy to give and take;

 <br/>
 <br/>